 In the invoked Run/Debug Configurations dialog, select the created Rails console configuration in the IRB Console group and specify the IRB Arguments option in the following way:console --sandbox

 You can now run this configuration and use the Rails console without changing the database.

-Run source code from the editor to the console
+Run source code from the editor in a console

 RubyMine allows you to run source code from the editor in the Rails console.
 To do this, perform the following steps: